PluriCore - Pluripotent Stem Cell Core Network

 The initiative was launched by Micha Drukker (Helmholtz Center Munich), Harald Stachelscheid (BIH Stem Cell Core, BCRT) and Sebastian Diecke (BIH Stem Cell Core, MDC) and supported by the Berlin Institute of Health (BIH) and the German Stem Cell Network (GSCN).

-News from the BIH: Network of German Pluripotent Cores established
+BIH News 29.8.2015: Network of German Pluripotent Cores established

 Participants 1st Core Facility Meeting, Berlin, July 2015